Eugenio Calabi: Academic career

+Calabi married Giuliana Segre in 1952, with whom he had a son and a daughter.
+He died on September 25, 2023, aged 100.

 Research

-Calabi has made a number of contributions to the field of differential geometry.
+Calabi made a number of contributions to the field of differential geometry.
 Other contributions, not discussed here, include the construction of a holomorphic version of the long line with Maxwell Rosenlicht, a study of the moduli space of space forms, a characterization of when a metric can be found so that a given differential form is harmonic, and various works on affine geometry.
-In the comments on his collected works in 2021, Calabi cited his article Improper affine hyperspheres of convex type and a generalization of a theorem by K. Jörgens as that which he is "most proud of".
+In the comments on his collected works in 2021, Calabi cited his article "Improper affine hyperspheres of convex type and a generalization of a theorem by K. Jörgens" as that which he was "most proud of".